Israel-related conspiracy theories: Reptiles

-Claims of supernatural warfare
+Supernatural warfare

 Some Israel-related animal conspiracy theories invoke superstition, conspiracy theories, folk religious beliefs, and antisemitic tropes in the context of modern warfare by referencing magical creatures.

 For example, an interviewer in a 2014 broadcast on IRIB asked Iranian cleric Valiollah Naghipourfar if Israel was using jinn to collect military intelligence.
 Naghipourfar answered in the affirmative, "The Jew is very practiced in sorcery.
 Indeed most sorcerers are Jews."

 In a March 2020 televised address, Supreme Leader of Iran Ali Khamenei claimed that Mossad was "using demons" and that "the Jews are experts at sorcery and at creating relationships with demons."
 He accused Israel and the United States of working with jinn to create the COVID-19 virus, and announced that he would not accept related international aid.

 In 2021, Mohammad Bagheri, a novelist affiliated with the Islamic Revolutionary Guard Corps, wrote that Israeli intelligence operations use "magic, talismans, genie devils, and Kabbalah teachings."

 In March 2023, Naghipourfar claimed that the intelligence services of Iran had repelled an attempted infiltration by Israel that had been "conducted via jinn."

 Masaf Institute director Ali Akbar Raeefipour has claimed that "Mossad has formal 'supernatural units' which operate to wage psychic warfare and read minds," remarking that they employed those forces to win the 2006 war in Lebanon.
 Iranian cleric Mojtaba Azizi confirmed in 2024 that both the Central Intelligence Agency and Israel employ jinn in their missions, adding that Iran had the ability to use friendly jinn to combat them.

 Iranian cleric Mostafa Karami told reporters in a televised interview that the Israel Defense Forces were able to kill Hassan Nasrallah and many other Hezbollah leaders in September 2024 by harnessing jinn. "[The Jews] have had access to genies and cosmic science since the time of David and Solomon.
 Historically, they have always used genies, their documents and traditions proved that.
 They have used genies and demons for warfare and intelligence operations throughout history."